SENSEX: 72,400 ▲ 0.5% NIFTY: 21,800 ▲ 0.4% GOLD: 62,500 ▼ 0.2%

 Unidentified Participant

-Okay.
-And the second question I have is around the new section on the home care, specifically around toilet cleaners and everything.
-Right.
-This big brand, if I’m not wrong.
-How is that doing and is there a, is there some sort of a strategy where you’re going to move out from Tamil Nadu and cover most the southern sectors?
-I do.
-Sort of.
+And the second question I have is around the — your — the new section on the Home Care, specifically around toilet cleaners and everything, right?
+[Indecipherable] brand if I’m not wrong.
+How is that doing?
+And is there some sort of a strategy where you’re going to move out from Tamil Nadu and cover most of the Southern sectors [Technical Issues].

-Sorry to interrupt.
-Your line was breaking at the end of your question.
-If you could please.
+Sorry to interrupt, Aditya sir, your line was breaking at the end of your question, if you could please repeat that one.

 Sudhir Sitapati